lyric-project/lyricore/README.md

+# Lyricore

-# Lyricore: A foundational runtime engine designed to orchestrate and execute AI Agents with precision and harmony.
+A foundational runtime engine designed to orchestrate and execute AI Agents with precision and harmony.